40343450/SEMCourseworkGroupB/use_cases/use_case_28.md

 Primary tasks.

 ##Preconditions
-we have a database containing the information about the countries and their assocaited population.
+we have a database containing the information about the countries and the number of people who speak English.

 ##Success End Conditions

-A report showing all the countries in the world organised by largest population to smallest.
+A report showing all the English speakers.

 ##Failed End Conditions

-No report showing all the countries in the world organised by largest population to smallest.
+No report showing all the people who can speak English.

 ##Primary Actor